PromyLOPh/crocoite/README.rst

   won’t work.
 Example: weather.com.
 - Range requests (Range: bytes=1-100) are captured as-is, making playback difficult
+- Content body of HTTP redirects cannot be retrived due to race condition

 Most of these issues can be worked around by using the DOM snapshot, which is also saved.
 This causes its own set of issues though: